Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

     salt '*' cmd.run "firewall-cmd --reload"

-#.
+#. **Before you begin:**

+   - Ensure that you have configured your ipv4 network.
+      - If you do not see an ipv4 network configured, you might need to change your virtual networking configuration using  `these instructions <troubleshoot_virtual_network.rst>`_.
+   - From the Virtual Network Editor dialog, ensure you uncheck Automatic Settings and select the correct VMNet connection and NIC.
+      - Once you select an NIC, ensure that you do not ave conflicting NICs selected.

 Run **ip a l** and record the IP addresses of the following interfaces:

    * ens192 - management
    * ens256 - public data

    .. image:: images/networks.png

-   * If you do not see IP addresses like in the above image, you might need to change your virtual networking configuration for which  `these instructions <troubleshoot_virtual_network.rst>`_ are hopefully useful.

 #.
 At this point, CORTX should be running on your system.
 Confirm this by running the S3 sanity test using the script mentioned below.